mflerackers/mflerackers.github.io/_math/4-matrices.md

 $$w'=(g, h, i).(x, y, w)$$

 We are not going to use general matrices, but are going to focus on linear transformations.
-In our case, the last row of a matrix {g, h, i} is always {0, 0, 1} so we never need to store this row, and it's values can be hard coded into multiplication formula.
+In our case, the last row of a matrix {g, h, i} is always {0, 0, 1} so we never need to store this row, and it's values can be hard coded into the multiplication formula.

 $$x'=x*a+y*b+w*c$$